 If you ask me to name the strongest argument for keeping savings in cryptocurrency, I would say this: Cryptocurrency is the only asset that no one can take away from me without my consent.

-This is not possible with cryptocurrency stored on the blockchain:
+This is not possible with cryptocurrency stored on the blockchain.

 Even when courts issue orders to “forfeit one’s interest in a cryptocurrency wallet,” enforcing such rulings is tricky.
 The person targeted may simply claim they don’t remember the private key.